data-creative/dc-office-of-campaign-finance-data/README.md

-# Washington DC Office of Campaign Finance - Future API
+# Washington DC Office of Campaign Finance - Data

-Data from https://efiling.ocf.dc.gov/ as if it had come from an API.
+Raw, unaltered data from https://efiling.ocf.dc.gov/ as if it had come straight from an API without any manual intervention.

 ## Usage